-Light earth method or LEM, also known sometimes as straw clay is an easy technique that places the LEM mix within a timber wall framing system.
-Being a low density technique it has the potential to reduce time and labour in comparison to rammed earth, adobe or cob.
+Light earth method or LEM, also known sometimes as straw clay is an easy technique that places the LEM mix within a structural timber wall framing system.
+It involves tamping a low-density clay coated fibrous mix within the specially designed timber frame.

 Definition 4299: "A mixture of straw or other natural fibres and clay slip tamped to form an insulated wall between or around structural members and around wall openings.
 Also known as Straw-Clay, Clay Straw, Clay-Fibre, Straw Light Clay (SLC), Light Straw Clay, or Chip and Slip.
 Other natural fibres such as wood shavings or reeds may be incorporated or substituted.
 Low density mineral aggregates such as pumice or vermiculite may also be included".